NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Deep Freeze.md

 **Failure** The target takes full damage and takes a -10-foot status penalty to its Speeds for 1 round.

-**Critical Failure** The target takes double damage, is [[Conditions/Slowed|Slowed 1]] for 1 round, and takes a -15-foot status penalty to its Speeds for 1 round.
+**Critical Failure** The target takes double damage, is [[Slowed|Slowed 1]] for 1 round, and takes a -15-foot status penalty to its Speeds for 1 round.

 [[Feat_Feature Effects/Effect_ Deep Freeze|Effect: Deep Freeze]]